copyright (c) Franz Inc.

 Should only be called after read-client-response-headers has been called.
 Reads the whole response body (if any) and returns it.
 If the format parameter has a value of :text (the default) the body is returned as a string, if given :binary, it will be an array of (unsigned-byte 8) elements.
 When reading text, the external format given when creating the request is used to decode characters.

-The client-request object returned by make-http-request is closed.
+The client-request object returned by make-http-client-request is closed.
 This returns the resources used by this connection to the operating system.

 Given a client-request object after read-client-response headers has been called on it, determine if digest authorization is being requested and if so compute the authorization values based on the username and password in the digest-authorization object.
 Returns true if Digest Authorization was requested by the server and if the authorization values were successfully computed.